datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 Though not state-of-the-art anymore, SSI has wide adoption (e.g. PostgreSQL) and provides true serializability while maintaining good performance.
 SSI is an optimistic concurrency control mechanism: instead of blocking transactions upfront with locks, transactions are attempted and committed only if no isolation violations are detected during the process.

 For example, SSI will abort a transaction if Write Skew is detected.
-This is done by identifying an *outdated premise* for a given premise: the value read somewhere in the transaction has become stale during execution.
+This is done by identifying an *outdated premise*: the value read somewhere in the transaction has become stale during execution.
 There are 2 cases:
 * Reads after an uncommitted write: stale MVCC
 * Writes after a read